jinnovation/kele.el/docs/how-tos/usage.md

 by name.
 If the resource is namespaced, you will also be presented with the option to choose the namespace to select from.

-!!! tip ""

-    `kele-get` only shows you resource types that support `get`ting in the first place.

 ### Refreshing a resource

 You can press `U` in a `kele-get` buffer to re-fetch and refresh the current resource.